Definition of Dyspareunia

 Did you know?
 Dyspareunia is a very common and highly treatable condition

 Pain in the body may be a way of the body bringing attention to something which is not in alignment within.
 Sexual intercourse is often intertwined with such important things in our lives as love, relationships, family and a sense of safety.
 When we are feeling depressed, anxious, sad or angry we may find it more difficult to engage sexually and get aroused.
 This in itself may lead to the body not being ready for sex, resulting in pain.
+Another reason can be the after effects of having experienced rape or sexual abuse.

 Tight pelvic floor muscles can contribute to, or cause, pain during intercourse.
 Stress is a major factor in causing the muscles in our bodies to contract and tighten.
 Another factor is previous sexual experiences.
 Anything ranging from rape and sexual abuse to uncomfortable sexual experiences can lead to difficulties with relaxing.
 This, in turn, can lead to the fear and expectation of experiencing more pain, thus creating a cycle of a self-fulfilling prophecy.